Bivouac.com - Canadian Mountain Encyclopedia Document Home . Login -

-What we mean by a mountain hierarchy is a hierarchial arrangement of mountains, showing ancestors and descendants of any given mountain.
-There are several ways such a hierarchy can be defined, but all methods are based on prominence (the highest connecting ridges between the mountains).
+This document is one of the base documents for Prominence Glossary.
+What we mean by a "mountain hierarchy" is a hierarchical arrangement of mountains, showing ancestors and descendants of any given mountain.
+Every mountain has a "parent", and has immediate subpeaks.
+There are several ways such a hierarchy can be defined, but all methods are based on prominence.
 Below is one possible mountain hierarchy for North America:

-Thus a mountain hierarchy has a single peak at the top level, and then a list of peaks at the second level, and so on.
+Thus a mountain hierarchy has a single peak at the top level, and then a list of peaks at the second level (subpeaks), and so on.
 In reverse, every peak has a single "parent" peak.

-We have three different systems for defining a mountain hierarchy: Line Hierarchy, Source Hierarchy and Island Hierarchy (Contour Hierarchy).
+There are three main systems which can be considered for defining a mountain hierarchy: Line Hierarchy, Source Hierarchy and Island Hierarchy (Contour Hierarchy).
 In every case, Mount McKinley is the top of the hierarchy, but which peaks are below depends on what system you are using.
-Each system has a different definiton of "parent" peak.
+Each system has a different definition of "parent" peak.

 - the Line Parent is the first higher significant peak you come to on the prominence line.
 In this case Peak B is the line parent.
 The line parent is all that is required to establish the prominence of a given peak, you don't need to know the source parent.
 Example: Gannett peak is the line parent of Mount Robson.

-- the Source Parent is the first higher prominence peak you come to.
+- the Source Parent (Greater parent) is the first higher prominence peak you come to when going up the line parent chain.
 In this case, it is peak C. Peak B is not superior to A, even though it is higher, because it has less prominence.
 As far as A is concerned, Peak B is just a bump on the ridge going towards C. Another way to think about it: if you started at the top and subdivided the island of D in prominence order, peak A would be chopped off Peak C. It would not be chopped off peak D directly, because the pass between D and C is deeper, and thus that cut would have to be made first.

 The break sequence is below: